justine-black/automagic-testing/README.md

 Navigate to the [my-app-to-test](my-app-to-test/frontend/) subdirectory where you will find a simple web application powered by React.js with Material-UI.
 I created this app to practice the fundamentals of web development as well as of test automation.

-The app is also deployed on Netlify: https://automagic-test-app.netlify.app/
+The app is deployed on Netlify: https://automagic-test-app.netlify.app/

 ![image](https://github.com/justine-black/automagic-testing/assets/78810708/b932433e-6072-4226-a1c9-17c597a73551)